enoche/MultimodalRecSys/README.md

 # Multimodal Recommender Systems
-A curated list of awesome multimodal recommendation resources (_code first_).  *Last updated: 2022/07/14* Please contact us if your work is not in the list.
+A curated list of awesome multimodal recommendation resources (_code first_).
+Please contact us if your work is not in the list.
+*- Last updated: 2022/07/14*

 ```